Frequently asked questions (FAQ)

 WWF uses the ecological and carbon footprint of 123 production sectors, 76 different consumption categories, 54 socio-economic groups and over 400 local authorities in the UK.

-This data creates a baseline for the footprint calculator, enabling us to translate the 20 or more simple lifestyle questions into an ecological and carbon footprint.
+This data creates a baseline for the footprint calculator (i.e. a footprint for a typical consumer in the UK), enabling us to translate the 20 or more simple lifestyle questions into a personalised ecological and carbon footprint.

 Where has WWF got the science from to make these calculations?